qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

 1. Composes a manifest of self-delegated and cross-delegated users.
 2. Announces itself in its Local sphere as a node entry rather than as a user entry.
-3. Propagates the manifest in both spheres.
+3. Advertises its manifest version in both spheres and serves the manifest on request (Section 10.8).

 When every node in a network is a gateway, the sphere model provides no compression and the protocol behaves as a flat distance-vector protocol